RosettaCommons/documentation/application_documentation/KIC_with_fragments.md

 -   The following 'expert' options may be used to customize the behavior of KIC with fragments:

     ```
-    -loops:neighbor_dist            Only optimize side-chains with C-beta atoms within this many Angstrom of any loop
-                                    C-beta atom.
-Default = '10.0'.
-To speed up runs, try '6.0'.
-[Float]
     -loops:max_kic_build_attempts   Number of times to attempt initial loop closure in the perturb stage.
                                     Try increasing to 1000000 if initial closure is failing.
 Default = 10000.
 [Integer]
     -loops:outer_cycles             Number of outer cycles for Monte Carlo (described above in Algorithm).